Outreach communications encouraging fishermen to adopt sustainable fishing practices

 It’s easy to make assumptions about what people need to convince them to do something.
 We carefully resisted that urge.

 Following an induction workshop with the SNAPPER programme team, we devised a research plan and packed our bags to spend some time with fishermen and The Nature Conservancy staff in 3 harbours in eastern Indonesia.
-It was during this immersion that we got a sense of participating fishermen’s experiences, behaviours, and attitudes toward sustainable fishing practices.
-We surveyed harbours, traced the flow of fish catch data, and mapped the environment onboard fishing vessels to identify what participants struggle with and what would motivate them to better comply with SNAPPER’s expectations.
+It was during this immersion that we got a sense of participating fishermen's experiences, behaviours, and attitudes toward sustainable fishing practices.
+We surveyed harbours, traced the flow of fish catch data, and mapped the environment on fishing vessels to identify what participants struggle with and what would motivate them to better comply with SNAPPER's expectations.

 We designed a set of outreach materials under a brand called Nelayan Peduli (Caring Fishermen), which highlights fishermen’s crucial role in the continued prosperity of Indonesia’s fisheries.